almet/notmyidea/content/dev/carto-forms.rst

 What's out in the wild already?
 ===============================

-Of course, there is, which allows you to do these kind of things, but it's closed and not exactly what we are describing here.
+Of course, there is Google forms, which allows you to do these kind of things, but it's closed and not exactly what we are describing here.

 We've discovered the interesting https://webform.com/ which allows one to create